Education System In Pakistan

 What is education?

-Education is the basic right of every people.
+Education System In Pakistan: Education is the basic right of every people.
 It is a primary need for the development of mankind.
 Education tells us a better way of living our lives.
 It guides us in every aspect of life, education is the most powerful weapon which you can use to change the world.
-Education spread light in one’s life, it makes individual to differentiate from misconceptions and blind belief.
-The education system in Pakistan is very poor as compared to the many other countries of the world.
+Education spread light in one’s life, it makes individual differentiate between misconceptions and blind belief.
+The education system in Pakistan is very poor compared to many other countries of the world.

 The education system here is divided into six levels.